Import a CSV file in Google Ads Editor

 2. Include a column header row.

-- Option 1 (recommended): Include standard AdWords Editor column headers.
+- Option 1 (recommended): Include standard Google Ads Editor column headers.
 In the next article in this guide, you'll see a list of CSV columns.

 - Option 2: Use your own column headers, or leave the first row blank.
 You'll have an opportunity to select or modify the column headers when you import the CSV file.

 3. Check formatting within columns.

 Some columns require certain formatting.
 For example, specific language codes indicate language targeting.
 In the next article in this guide, you'll see a list of CSV columns, including special instructions for column formatting.

 If a single cell in a column has multiple values, separate the values with semicolons, such as

 en;de for English and German language targeting, or

 gender;age for flexible reach.